ornellion/100DaysOfCode/round1-log.md

 I don't think I'll recreate the Rothko Painting using CSS as it was a way to teach the Box Model that I already have a certain understanding about.
 I learned about the Filter and Transform properties though which are now.
 And now we have arrived at learning about CSS Flexbox!

 I remember feeling stumped about CSS Flexbox and Grid before but it doesn't seem so bad so far.
 I guess we'll see how much I've understood when I go to create my own Photo Gallery 👀

+---

+### Day 38: February 7, 2024

+**Today's Progress**:
+- Codecademy: Continued with Improved Styling with CSS: Learn Secondary Navigation
+- freeCodeCamp: Completed Learn CSS Flexbox by Building a Photo Gallery
+- Started Learn Typography by Building a Nutrition Label

+**Thoughts**:
+CSS Flexbox isn't actually that hard!
+I'll see what I think when I try and recreate it in my own projects I suppose.
+However, I think because this time around I have a basic understanding of Python 3, I'm finding concepts easier to understand as I'm not also trying to wrap my head around with the logic of learning a programming language.
+I'm just trying to understand the logic of Flexbox and that's coming easier.

+Plus, following two courses on the subject with distinct teaching styles means that I get to learn about the same topics from different angles and access different resources.
+I'm enjoying it and learning a lot 😊